fbpx

 5. Completion arrangements

-6. Payment (all the associated mortgage-related fees, tax office fees, and taxes) and signing (property deeds and mortgage deeds)
+6. Payment (all the associated mortgage-related fees, minimum deposit, tax office fees, and taxes) and signing (property deeds and mortgage deeds)

 Mortgage-related fees can include: